NicolaasWeideman/RegexStaticAnalysis/README.md

    1. `./run.sh`
    2. `./RegexStaticAnalysis.jar` (if you created the executable jar in the compilation step)
    3. `java -cp ./bin driver.Main <command line args>` (which is basically the bash script inside run.sh)
+4. To learn how to use the code, you can read the usage statement that is printed when the code is run without any command line arguments.